MicrosoftDocs/learn/learn-pr/wwl-sci/purview-audit-search-investigate/includes/audit-export.md

 After you export the data, use the Power Query Editor in Excel to transform the JSON object in the AuditData column into a structured format.
 This process enhances data visibility and aids in pinpoint analyses:

-- **Filter by RecordType**: Focus on specific events, such as SharePoint sharing operations, to streamline reviews and ensure compliance with healthcare data protection regulations.
+- **Filter by RecordType**: Focus on specific events, such as SharePoint sharing operations, to streamline reviews and ensure compliance with healthcare data regulations.
 - **Filter by Operations**: Narrow down to precise activities to monitor how sensitive information is being accessed or modified.

 ## Knowledge check